 Peer Review Process

 Unbiased, independent, critical assessment is an intrinsic part of all scholarly work, including scientific investigation.
 Peer reviewers are experts in their field who are not part of the editorial staff and thus are an important extension of the process.
-Manuscripts will be reviewed by at least two reviewers.
-Peer reviewers are asked to submit their review within 3-4 weeks.
+Manuscripts will be reviewed by at least two reviewers. using a double blind peer review process.
+Peer reviewers are asked to submit their review within three weeks.

 Open Access Policy